bahmutov/get-username-and-password/README.md

     ? your password ****
     you entered username "gleb" and password "ffff"

+You can also provide either field via the environment variables, for example

+    $ USERNAME=gleb node get-username-and-password.js
+    just an example
+    ? your password ***
+    you entered username "gleb" and password "fff"

+Environment variables: USERNAME, PASSWORD

 Built on top of [inquirer](https://www.npmjs.com/package/inquirer).

 Related: [inquirer-confirm](https://github.com/bahmutov/inquirer-confirm) - simple CLI yes / no as a promise.